 Fires in electric vehicles (EVs) and Battery Energy Storage Systems (BESS) have gained significant media attention in recent years.
 In a high-profile move, GM recalled Bolt batteries in 2020 and 2021, costing the company $1.9 billion.
 Lithium-ion battery defects were contributing to thermal runaway, but GM was not alone.
 Hyundai and Ford also recalled batteries for causing fires, costing the companies hundreds of millions of dollars each.

 Likewise, there is a risk of building fires from residential, commercial, and utility-scale energy storage batteries.
 For example, due to fire hazard concerns, LG Energy Solutions recalled roughly 10,000 RESU 10H storage batteries in 2021.
-In addition, in 2019, an ESS caused an explosion at an Arizona Public Service (ASP) site, injuring several firefighters.
+In addition, in 2019, a battery energy storage system (BESS) caused an explosion at an Arizona Public Service (ASP) site, injuring several firefighters.

-Although manufacturer defects have contributed to this issue, clean energy technicians need to create a thermal management strategy to prevent the risk of thermal runaway and the associated fire danger.
+Although manufacturer defects have contributed to the issue, clean energy technicians must develop a thermal management strategy to prevent the risk of thermal runaway.
+What is thermal runaway?
+It is a chain reaction that results in uncontrolled temperature increases in battery cells, potentially leading to fires and explosions.

 What Is Thermal Runaway?

-Thermal runaway in lithium-ion battery pack technology can occur when damage in a battery cell causes the release of toxic or flammable gases.
-This can then create a chain reaction as the decomposition of one battery cell spreads, causing further chemical reactions.
+Thermal runaway in BESS occurs when damage to a lithium-ion battery cell causes it to release toxic or flammable gases.
+This thermal runaway process initiates a dangerous chain reaction, where the decomposition of one cell exacerbates the situation, leading to further reactions.

 In the process, heat builds up more quickly than it can dissipate.
 Finally, the battery ignites or even explodes.
 One critical component in a lithium-ion battery is the separator, a porous membrane separating the anode and cathode sides of the battery while allowing ion transfer.
 However, separator breakdown, often caused by heat, can lead to thermal runaway.